- The human chorionic gonadotropin (hCG) test is also known as the pregnancy test.

 How to prepare for this test

 Normally, hCG levels rise quickly in early pregnancy.
-But if something is wrong with the pregnancy, your hCG levels may be higher or lower than expected.
+But if something is wrong with your pregnancy, your hCG levels may be higher or lower than expected.

-Read our ‘Guide to blood testing’ to learn more about blood tests in general with information such as:
+Read our ‘Guide to blood testing’ to learn more about blood tests in general with information on: